-- Evaluation of Key Performance Indicators (KPI) of Key Management Personnel (KMPs) for 2020(General Manager/CEO, Senior DGM, all DGMs, and all AGMs). - Reviewed the recruitment and promotion of staff based on the requirement of the Bank. - Consideration of appeals submitted by staff on human resource-related matters. - Review of recruitment methodology.
+- Evaluation of Key Performance Indicators (KPI) of Key Management Personnel (KMPs) for 2020(General Manager/CEO, Senior DGM, all DGMs, and all AGMs). - Reviewed the recruitment and promotion of staff based on the requirement of the Bank. - · Consideration of appeals submitted by staff on human resource-related matters. - · Review of recruitment methodology.

-- Continue to assure the Bank is maintaining the relevance of Remuneration Policy. - Continue to focus on development of human resource strategy to inculcate an engaged employee culture. - Meeting the responsibilities of the Charter.
+- Continue to assure the Bank is maintaining the relevance of Remuneration Policy.

+- an engaged employee culture.

+- Charter.

-The Committee completed the evaluation process with self-assessment for the year 2021 and concluded that its performance was effective where the results of evaluation are communicated to the Board.
+The Committee completed the evaluation process with selfassessment for the year 2021 and concluded that its performance was effective where the results of evaluation are communicated to the Board.